-We are a fast-growing branded beverage company, offering a differentiated selection of proprietary loose-leaf teas and tea-related gifts and accessories through over 150 DAVIDsTEA stores and our website, davidstea.com.
+We are a fast-growing branded beverage company, offering a differentiated selection of proprietary loose-leaf teas, pre-packaged teas, tea sachets and tea-related gifts and accessories through 158 DAVIDsTEA stores, as of March 31, 2015, and our website, davidstea.com.
 We are building a brand that seeks to expand the definition of tea with innovative products that consumers can explore in an open and inviting retail environment.
 The passion for and knowledge of tea permeates our culture and is rooted in an excitement to explore the taste, health and lifestyle elements of tea.
 We design our stores with a modern and simple aesthetic that, coupled with our teal-colored logo, create an inviting atmosphere and stand in stark contrast to common perceptions of tea as a more traditional product.
 We strive to make tea a multi-sensory experience by facilitating interaction with our products through education and sampling so that our customers appreciate the compelling attributes of loose-leaf teas as well as the ease of preparation.
-Our in-store "Tea Guides" help novice and experienced tea drinkers alike select from the approximately 150 varieties of premium loose-leaf teas and tea blends featured on our "Tea Wall," which is the focal point of our stores.
+Our in-store "Tea Guides" help novice and experienced tea drinkers alike select from the approximately 150 varieties of premium teas and tea blends featured on our "Tea Wall," which is the focal point of our stores.
 We replicate our store experience online by engaging users with rich content that allows them to easily explore their options amongst our many tea and tea-related offerings.